 In order to slice through the ice, a blender should have strong, sharp blades.
 The shape of the blades can vary, based on whether you are blending dry goods or wet goods and the specific manufacturer's proprietary blade design.
 One of the few outlier brands to these two standard qualifications is Blendtec.
 Their blenders feature a blunted blade, which they call a “safety blade.”

 The company claims that this design makes the blade safe to clean while the motor is powerful enough to pulverize that which is contained inside the pitcher.
 The Blendtec Designer 725 boasts a peak horsepower of 3.8, bringing its wattage to nearly 4,000!
-Not only is this an extremely wasteful use of energy, but also (as we have established above, regarding the motor) a unit’s “peak horsepower” is not indicative of the blender’s operating horsepower, which undoubtedly, is significantly lower.
+That's a lot of energy consumption relative to other blenders that can get similar blending results.
+As established earlier, a unit’s “peak horsepower” is not indicative of the blender’s operating horsepower, which undoubtedly, is significantly lower, and admitted by Blendtec in their footnotes.
 Physical law would dictate that sharp blades would greatly reduce the number of pounds per square inch of resistance was being based on the blender's motor; therefore, increasing the power output efficiency of the unit’s motor.

 Talk is cheap and blades are sharp.
 For those with children that seem to be drawn towards spinning blades, the Blendtec Designer 725 is a great way to maximize your blending power, as well as your household safety.
 However, outside of Blendtec, most brands feature stainless steel (sharpened) blender blades.
 The best ice crusher blenders feature one of two steel forging techniques...